openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 These features update the private Device Talk protocol.
 Both members must run an image built from the same revision before enabling the stack.

+## Peer representor contract

+The leader-side `sw1pN` devices are stack-specific remote bridge representors.
+They are not full DSA user ports.
+Their current contract includes the Ethernet data path, remote administrative state, live carrier state, fixed inventory MAC address and MTU, and the bridge offload subset described above.

+The following DSA-port features are not currently provided:

+- live PHY configuration and most ethtool operations;
+- pause, EEE, WOL and hardware statistics;
+- MTU and MAC-address changes;
+- TC and switchdev offloads outside the supported bridge subset;
+- MST and VLAN-unaware bridges; and
+- remote LAG, mirror and traffic-control configuration.

+Unsupported netdevice operations return `EOPNOTSUPP`.
+The physical port name uses `d<device>p<port>`, and the representor iflink identifies its stack fabric port.
+The Device Talk protocol version and the capability bitmap shown by `rtl931x-stack peer-switch` negotiate the peer operations required before representors are activated.
+Those capabilities do not claim general DSA-port parity.

+If these representors remain a public interface, they will need a versioned per-netdevice feature ABI before their contract grows.
+A future cascaded-DSA implementation should instead expose remote ports through normal DSA APIs;
+duplicating the complete DSA ethtool, PHY and offload surface in this experimental representor layer is deliberately out of scope.

 ## Diagnostic client

 The package installs `rtl931x-stack` for manual inspection and recovery.
 Run it